 After you have all of these records, you should make sure to organize them in an easy-to-manage corporate records book.
-This book should also contain a copy or the articles of incorporation, bylaws, and tax-exempt status documentation from the Internal Revenue Service as well as your state's tax agency.
+This book should also contain a copy or the articles of incorporation, bylaws, and tax-exempt status documentation from the Internal Revenue Service (IRS) as well as your state's tax agency.

 Know Your Nonprofit's Limitations and Restrictions

 - Your Nonprofit Corporation Must Distribute All of Its Assets to Another Tax-Exempt Group on Dissolution -- Unlike regular corporations, a nonprofit corporation cannot simply be sold.
 Instead, when the directors decide to dissolve a nonprofit corporation, all of the assets of the corporation must be donated to another tax-exempt group.
-This means that any property that is donated to a nonprofit corporation cannot later be sold or distributed to a director or a member.

 Free Initial Evaluation of Your Nonprofit Issues

 Running a nonprofit requires some of the same skills and knowledge as running a for-profit corporation, although there are different rules that apply.
 Failure to comply with these rules could lead to loss of non-profit status, or worse.
 Speak to a tax attorney today about the benefits and limitations of running your organization as a nonprofit and you can receive a free initial evaluation of your situation.